Don’t miss these tax deductions and credits

 Don’t miss out on available tax deductions and credits which may reduce your tax bill.

 Before you file your 2017 income tax returns, make sure you’re utilizing the tax deductions and credits available to you.

 You have until April 17, 2018 to make your 2017 IRA contribution up to $5,500 or $6,500 if you're 50 or older.
 You may be able to deduct some or all of your traditional IRA contribution, depending on certain income limitations and whether you or your spouse participate in a retirement plan at work (Roth IRA contributions are not deductible).

 It’s not just charitable donations that are deductible.
 You may also be able to deduct the cost of certain expenses incurred when you volunteer for a qualifying charity.
 Certain travel costs and car mileage are examples of possible deductions.

-Are you, your spouse, or a dependent paying tuition and fees for higher education?
+Did you, your spouse, or a dependent pay tuition and fees for higher education?
 You may be able to claim the American Opportunity Tax Credit (AOTC) or the Lifetime Learning Credit (LLC) for qualifying expenses.
 Tax credits like these are particularly valuable because they can be a dollar-for-dollar reduction of your tax bill.

 Contributions to 529 plans

 Contributions to a 529 college savings plan are not deductible on your federal tax return, but many states do allow deductions or tax credits on state tax returns.
 Make sure you double-check the rules for your state.

 High-income taxpayers may be subject to the AMT and, as a result, are not eligible to claim certain deductions.
 Some of the deductions disallowed under AMT include state and local taxes and property taxes.
 Ask your tax advisor for details.